 - Public albergues can be found at the end of every walking stage, you can easily complete the whole route staying only in public albergues, which makes the walk cheaper.

-- The Camino goes through off-the-beaten-track areas with few tourists besides the pilgrims.
+- The Camino goes through off-the-beaten-track areas.

 What we didn’t like